 - Peel the skin of raw jackfruit and chop roughly into large chunks.

 - Sprinkle chilli powder, turmeric powder, salt and lemon juice over the jackfruit pieces.

-- Toss them together and set aside for marination of up to 30 min.
+- Toss them together and set aside for marination for 30 min.

 - Slice onion lengthwise & dice tomatoes.

 - Grind all ingredients for biryani masala into a smooth paste without adding water.

 - Heat a heavy bottom pressure cooker with oil in medium flame.